chenjianjx/srb4j/README.md

 enableSwagger=false
 ````

-# The back office code
+# The Back Office

 The back office code is just a way to demonstrate how a back office web portal can interact with the app layer.
 It enforces the code organization so that back-office code is separated from front end code.

 If you don't need the back office web portal, please delete the following content:

 * BoAllInOneServlet.java
 * Its occurrence in web.xml